 COVID-19 and flu symptoms can be hard to tell apart from one another, but the precautions we take to keep others safe from COVID-19 should also help slow the spread of flu this season.

 Rates of flu and other viral infections will likely be lower this year due to the measures we are taking as a society to limit the spread of COVID-19.
-Symptoms can be similar; flu, like COVID-19, is often associated with fever/cough/muscle aches/generally unwell feeling.
+Symptoms can be similar; flu, like COVID-19, is often associated with fever/cough/muscle aches/fatigue.
 There is a wide variety of disease states in COVID-19, from respiratory failure to no symptoms.
 Loss of taste/smell is frequently a sign of COVID-19, but this can rarely occur with other respiratory viral infections as well.

 This is where multiple layers of protection are important - when masks are off, distancing and good ventilation are key.